 Arrival at Joshimath

-The first day will see you arriving at Joshimath, the starting point of this tour.
+At the very first day you arrive at Joshimath, the starting point of this tour.

 Here, you will meet and greet with the representative of the Satopanth trek who will give you crucial information about the trek.